Pete Rawlings: Background

 Delegate Rawlings was born in Baltimore on March 17, 1937 to Howard Toussaint Rawlings and Beatrice (Peters) Rawlings.
 His father worked as a custodian in a department store and then for U.S. Postal Service.
-Rawlings and his five brothers and sisters grew up in public housing, he graduated from Douglass High School, one of the three schools African Americans were allowed to attend prior to the Supreme Court Decision in Brown v.
+Rawlings and his five brothers and sisters grew up in the segregated public housing project called the Poe Homes.
+He graduated from Douglass High School in 1954, one of the three schools African Americans were allowed to attend prior to the Supreme Court Decision in Brown v.
 Board of Education.
 He earned a B.S. in mathematics from Morgan State College, an M.S. in mathematics from the University of Wisconsin–Madison, and completed Ph.D. coursework at the University of Maryland.
 Rawlings was a professor of mathematics at the University of Maryland, Baltimore County from 1969-1972.
 While at UMBC, he served as the chair of the UMBC Black Caucus of Faculty & Staff and the Black Coalition of the University of Maryland Campuses.